slbailey/Retrovue/docs/domain/Asset.md

   - **Invariant**: When `true`, `state` MUST be `ready`
   - Used by schedulers to determine what's available for playback
   - Set manually by operators via `asset resolve --approve`
-- **operator_verified** (Boolean, required, default=False): Reserved for future operator review workflows (currently unused)
+- **operator_verified** (Boolean, required, default=False): Schema placeholder for future staged approval workflows
-  - Field exists in schema but is not used by current implementation
+  - Will support multi-tier review processes distinct from broadcast approval
-  - Intended for staged approval workflows distinct from broadcast approval
+  - Provides flexibility for operator review pipelines

 ### Soft delete fields